Construction Cost Codes: Standard List & Free PDF Download

 AIA Cost Codes

 The American Institute of Architects (AIA) has developed cost coding practices that are commonly used in billing and compliance.
 These are especially prominent in progress billing.
 AIA cost codes streamline invoicing and ensure clear communication between contractors, clients, and financial stakeholders.
-While not as comprehensive for detailed cost tracking as MasterFormat, AIA cost codes are often used for contract administration and financial reporting in the context of architectural projects and professional services.
+While not as comprehensive for detailed cost tracking as MasterFormat, AIA cost codes are often used for contract administration and financial reporting in architectural projects and professional services.
 For some projects, adherence to AIA standards can be necessary to meet specific contract requirements.

 - 01 – General Conditions